lukasklinger/pc-autobackup/README.md

 # PC AutoBackup for Linux and OS X for Samsung digital cameras #

-This project is in active development and is currently a work-in-progress.

 # Docker #
 ## Building ##
 docker build -t autobackup .